Scobalula/Bo3MWStyleScope/README.md

 ![Normal Map](https://i.imgur.com/CBA9IfU.png)

+# Keylines

+Unfortunately due to how keylines are handled by default in Black Ops III, they may remain at their normal scale and look like they are floating.
+This cannot be fixed right now and doesn't cause a lot of issues so it's unlikely to be a focus to waste time on.
+Focus on the zombies.

 # Reporting Problems

 ❤️ You can also join my Discord to report issues or get general help ❤️